WwwwwyDev/markdown-compiler/README.md

 ## introduction

-When the markup text is too long, it may make it difficult to maintain.
-Using mkdc, you can write a markup like programming, which supports variables, conditional judgment, loops, and modularity.
+When the markdown text is too long, it may make it difficult to maintain.
+Using mkdc, you can write a markdown like programming, which supports variables, conditional judgment, loops, and modularity.

 ## installing